Screwing up badly at work

 As individuals and as a team we should learn some stuff starting with the fact that human error is an actual thing.
 Saying sorry is as important as learning to accept someone's apology.

-Keep in mind that if you didn't screw up this time you could be the one causing the mess next time, so don't believe you are so perfect.
-At the same time, if you were the cause of all the problems today, relax, somebody else will take the leading role next time.
+Keep in mind that if you didn't screw up this time, you could be the one causing the mess next time, so don't believe you're so perfect.
+At the same time, if you were the cause of all the problems today, take a breath, somebody else will take that leading role next time.

 Not the same mistake twice